Kainoa Bailey

-Kainoa Agrifino Locquiao Bailey (born August 2, 1995) is a professional soccer player who plays as an attacking midfielder for Stallion Laguna in the Philippines Football League.
+Kainoa Agrifino Locquiao Bailey (born 2 August 1995) is an American professional soccer player who plays as a winger for Philippines Football League club Dynamic Herb Cebu.

 Personal life

-Kainoa is the older brother of Zico Bailey who currently plays for FC Cincinnati in Major League Soccer.
+Kainoa is the older brother of Zico Bailey who currently plays for New Mexico United in USL Championship.

 Career

 Bayer Leverkusen II

 On August 7, 2013, Bailey signed with Bayer 04 Leverkusen, where he played with their reserve team during 2013 and 2014 just before Leverkusen disbanded their reserve team.

 LA Galaxy II

 After his release from Bayer Leverkusen, Bailey signed with USL Pro club LA Galaxy II on August 20, 2014.

 Bailey was released by LA Galaxy II in January 2017.

 FC Columbus

 In 2018, Bailey joined National Premier Soccer League club FC Columbus.

 Des Moines Menace

 Bailey went on trial with Real Monarchs during the 2019 preseason, scoring a goal during the Monarchs' win over the Utah Valley Wolverines.

 He later joined USL League Two club Des Moines Menace.